 Can You Sue the Government for Pain and Suffering?

 Pain and suffering damages are intended to compensate a victim for the suffering they have had to endure.
 They are a part of most injury cases.
 You absolutely can sue the federal government, whether that be a federal administrative agency or employee, for pain and suffering and to try and claim compensation for your experience.
 These damages are categorized with other damages such as property damage, medical expenses, and more.

 Filing a claim for pain and suffering is never easy.
 This is because they are damages that can’t be quantified.
 There are no receipts or reports that state exactly how much you are owed.
 The amount of money that your pain and suffering claim is worth will be calculated by examining all of the evidence for your emotional distress.

 You must seek the help of an attorney at The Law Place if you wish to claim against the government.
-A claim of this nature is incredibly complex, and you will need our professional and experienced legal team to help guide you through the process.
+A claim of this nature is incredibly complex, and you will need our experienced legal team to help guide you through the process.